-- Bilingual or Trilingual Children: Implications for teachers - Multilingual Classroom: Challenges and Strategies to Cater to Diversity - Nature of Multilingualism: - a) Differences in Communication, - b) Hierarchical status of Indian Languages and its effect onclassroom dynamics - c) Qualities and Competences of a Teacher to cater to amultilingual classroom.
+- Bilingual or Trilingual Children: Implications for teachers - Multilingual Classroom: Challenges and Strategies to Cater to Diversity - Nature of Multilingualism: - a) Differences in Communication,

 - The students to be actively engaged in drill and practice exercises with respect to honing their proficiency in Speaking, Reading and Writing in English and Hindi with the support assistive devices in the Language Laboratory under the guidance of Faculty Mentors. - Participation in two Extempore Presentations, one Debate, one Paragraph writing and One Application Writing.
-(To be the basis of Evaluation after exhaustive sessions to improve Communication Skills.) - Students to maintain a record of observation on the communication of children (both verbal and non-verbal) within the peer group and with teachers and to find the patterns with respect to the themes of conversations formally-Informal Communication and thechallenges they face in Communicating
+(To be the basis of Evaluation after exhaustive sessions to improve Communication Skills.) - Students to maintain a record of observation on the communication of children (both verbal and non-verbal) within the peer group and with teachers and to find the patterns with respect to the themes of conversations formally-Informal Communication and the challenges they face in Communicating

-R Ed

-LINGAYA'S VIDYAPEETH
+R Ed LINGAYA'S VIDYAPEETH

 - Agnihotri, R.K. & Khanna, A.L. (eds.)
 (1994).
 Second language acquisition.
 NewDelhi: Sage Publications. - Agnihotri, R.K.
 (1999).
 Bachchon ki bhashaa seekhne ki kshamata, bhag 1 or 2.
 ShakshikSandarbh.
 Bhopal: Eklavya (p.p.) - Agnihotri, R.K.
 (2007).
 Hindi: An essential grammar.
 London: Routledge - Agnihotri, R.K.
 (2007).
 Towards a pedagogical paradigm rooted in multiliguality.
 International Multilingual Research Journal, Vol. (2) 1-10 - Agnihotri, R.K. and Bandyopadhyay, P.K. (ed.)
 (2000).
-Bhasha, bhubhashita or hindi: Ekanth samvaad, New Delhi: Shilalekh - Butler, A. and Turbill, J. (1984).
+Bhasha, bhubhashita or hindi:Ekanth samvaad, New Delhi: Shilalekh - Butler, A. and Turbill, J. (1984).
 Towards Reading-Writing Classroom.
 NewYork:Primary English Teaching Association Cornell University. - Krashen, S. (1982).
-Principles and practice in second language acquisition.
-Pergamon Press Inc. - Kumar, K. (2000).
+Principles and practice in second language acquisition.Pergamon Press Inc. - Kumar, K. (2000).
 Child's language and the teacher.
 New Delhi: National Book Trust. - Mason, J. M. and Sinha, S. (1992).
 Emerging Literacy in the Early Childhood Years. - Applying a Vygotskian Model of Learning and Development in B. Spodek (Ed.)Handbook of Research on the Education of Young Children, New York: Macmillan.137-150. - NCERT (2005).
 National Curriculum Framework (NCF).
 New Delhi: NCERT. - Reading Development Cell, NCERT (2008).
 Reading for meaning.
-New Delhi: NCERT. - Rosenblatt, Louise M. (1980).
+New Delhi:NCERT. - Rosenblatt, Louise M. (1980).
 What Fact Does This Poem Teach?
 Language Arts.57(4). - Yule, G. (2006).
 The study of language.
 Delhi: Cambridge University Press